Keith Closs

-Keith Mitchell Closs Jr. (born April 3, 1976) is an American former professional basketball player.
+Keith Mitchell Closs Jr. (born April 3, 1976) is an American professional basketball coach and former player who is the head coach for the Santiago Basket Titanes of the Laliga de Campeones (LDC).
 He played at the center position.

 College career

 At 7 ft 3 in and 212 lb, Closs played collegiately at Central Connecticut State University, leading the nation in blocks his only two years in college, and still holding the NCAA Division I career record for blocks with 5.87 blocked shots per game.